tableflip/tableflip/README.md

 What follows is an outline of how and why we'd establish TABLEFLIP as a workers co-operative, and what that might look like.
 It is a living document, thoughts and constructive feedback is encouraged.

+## TLDR;

+A "Co-ownership Workers co-op" inside a "Company Limited by Shares"

 ## What is a workers cooperative?

 > A business owned and managed collectively by its workers for their mutual benefit.